Roque Sevilla

-Roque Simón Sevilla Larrea (born July 16, 1947, in Quito) is an Ecuadorian economist, businessman, environmentalist and politician.
+Roque Sevilla Larrea (born July 16, 1947, in Quito) is an Ecuadorian economist, businessman, environmentalist and politician.
 He was the Metropolitan Mayor of Quito between 1998 and 2000.
 He is President of the "Grupo Futuro" that brings together various companies including tourism, insurance, and the environment.

 Education

 He studied at the Colegio Cardenal Spellman and then at the Colegio Alemán.

 He studied economics at the Pontifical Catholic University of Ecuador, graduating as an economist in 1984.

 He earned a Master's degree of Public Administration from Harvard University's John F. Kennedy School of Government.

 Career

 In 1976, he founded the "Fundación Natura".

 In 1991, he was appointed Director of the World Wide Fund for Nature (WWF) in the United States.

 In 1997, he was appointed to the Board of the World Wide Fund for Nature International (WWF-I).

 He was a councilor for the Metropolitan District of Quito in 1992.

 He was a member of the National Congress of Ecuador in 1998, and Metropolitan Mayor of Quito between 1998 and 2000.

 In 2012, he built and inaugurated the luxury eco hotel "Mashpi Lodge" deep inside the Chocó forest, a cloud forest in the Andes, 100 km northwest of Quito.